Homemade phosphorus fertilizer

 How to Make Fertilizer With Lomi

 If you want to really take advantage of the different components you have and start your organic fertilizer, then you should consider Lomi.
-This in-home composter makes it easy to start the breakdown process, working quickly and giving you a complete compost that your plants need.
+This food recycler makes it easy to start the breakdown process, working quickly and giving you a natural fertilizer that your plants will love.
 You can add in any food scraps and biodegradable materials that will break down and add the essential nutrients.

 Lomi by Pela